 Can You Accept Credit Cards Online Without a Merchant Account?

-To get those credit card funds flowing into your company, you must set up a merchant account to receive them.
 You must also work with a payment processing provider, a business that interfaces with the customer’s bank and (ideally) gets a green light for the payment.

 When the payment goes through, the payment processor deducts the transaction fees and routes the remaining funds to your merchant account.
 In most cases, this entire process is completed within seconds, and both parties get the desired result.

 But to get your own merchant account, you need to go through an application and underwriting process, which can take days, even weeks to complete.
-And depending on the nature of your business and finances, there is a chance that your application will be declined.
+Also, depending on the nature of your business and finances, there is a chance that your application will be declined.

-In the event that you’re unable to get a merchant account, will you still be able to take credit card payments?
+In the event that you’re unable to get a merchant account, will you still be able to process credit card payments?
 The short answer is yes.
 Read on below to learn more about how to do it.

 After deducting your transaction processing fees, they route your business’ net funds to your business bank account.
 This transfer generally occurs within one to two days after each credit card transaction.
 Third-party payment providers include PayPal, Square, and Stripe, among others.